7210.1 General Policy

 - Individuals who are exempted from this policy include Wright State University Police officers, other sworn law enforcement officers or agents (who are required to carry a firearm in accordance with Ohio Revised Code, Chapter 2923), participants in official ROTC unit activities, and individuals who have received prior approval to conduct classroom demonstrations.

-- Any exceptions of this policy will be reviewed on a case by case basis at the discretion of Chief of Police or the Vice President for Student Affairs or his/her designee
+- Any exceptions of this policy will be reviewed on a case by case basis at the discretion of Chief of Police or the Vice Provost for Student Affairs or his/her designee

 7210.4 Approved Demonstrations or Use